risan/bagja.net/_tips/express-responds-with-base64-image.md

   width: 1200
   height: 800
 ---
 I want to create an endpoint that will respond with a 1x1 pixel PNG file.
-Instead of using the `sendFile` method, I choose to use the base64 encoded representation since the file is size super small.
-This way I can avoid accessing the file system.
+Instead of using the [`sendFile`](https://expressjs.com/en/4x/api.html#res.sendFile) method, I choose to use the base64 encoded representation since the file size is super small.
+This way I can avoid accessing the file system entirely.

 Here's the gist: